CoreMedia/feedback-hub-adapter-tutorial/error_handling.md

 ### Error Codes for Adapters and Providers

-Inside our feedback calculation we then can use the error code by throwing a new `RuntimeException` of type `FeedbackHubException`.
+Inside our feedback calculation we then can use error codes by throwing a new `RuntimeException` of type `FeedbackHubException`.
 The exception does also take a collection of arguments as last argument.
 Here we can pass additional information that is later used in the localization of